-Response Gap The Council continues to have major concerns about regulations governing the tugs that escort loaded oil tankers out of Prince William Sound.
-The Alyeska terminal contingency plan indicates that SERVS response operations can work in winds up to 40 mph (35 knots) and waves up to 10 feet.
+The Alyeska terminal contingency plan indicates that SERVS response operations can work in winds up to 40 miles per hour (35 knots) and seas up to 10 feet.
 However, studies by the Council have shown that the ability to respond and clean up a spill is not possible in these extremes.
 When loaded tankers can sail, but cleanup is not feasible, conditions are said to be in the "response gap."

 The Council has conducted studies of winds, waves, temperature, sea currents, and visibility to determine how often local conditions fall within the response gap, and therefore could affect a vessel transit if one is happening.
-For both mechanical cleanup (primarily with booms and skimmers) and non-mechanical cleanup (dispersants and in-situ burning), the response gap conditions represent about 30 percent of the year in central Prince William Sound and at Hinchinbrook Entrance, or about 110 days per year.
-The gap is smaller in the summer, occurring about 10 percent of the time, and larger in the winter, when immediate response is largely impossible over 50 percent of the time.
+For both mechanical cleanup (primarily with booms and skimmers) and nonmechanical cleanup (dispersants and in-situ burning), the response gap conditions represent about 30% of the year in central Prince William Sound and at Hinchinbrook Entrance, or about 110 days per year.

+The gap is smaller in the summer, occurring about 10% of the time, and larger in the winter, when immediate response is largely impossible over 50% of the time.